by Luciana Mitzkun Weston

 Identifying Difficult Behaviors

 Dementia often causes patients to experience confusion in relation to place and time, what to do next, and what others expect of them in social situations.
-Confusion leads to an increase in feelings of fear and anxiety, which in turn cause a patient to exhibit difficult behaviors.
+Confusion leads to an increase in feelings of fear and anxiety, which in turn causes a patient to exhibit difficult behaviors.
 Caregivers are often puzzled and bewildered by these troublesome behaviors.

 Some of these behaviors are perplexing, but harmless.
 Caregivers may even find it amusing when their loved ones start tearing page after page out of magazines and folding them multiple times into increasingly smaller pieces, until they can no longer be folded; some patients move items around the house, continuously rearranging and moving them again; some patients enjoy bursting the bubbles on packing materials, or watching the same TV show over and over again.

 If the behavior is not harmful to the patient or others and can be performed without major disruptions to the household, it should not be discouraged.
 Ensuring that the patient has a safe and comfortable space for himself to engage in the chosen behavior is the best strategy in this case.
-Harmless behaviors, although sometimes annoying, should not be considered a difficult behavior, but rather as an “activity.”
+Harmless behaviors, although sometimes annoying to caregivers, should not be considered a difficult behavior, but rather seen as an “activity.”
 Activities are desirable: They keep the person at ease, engaged, and centered in the moment.

 As a general rule:

 If the behavior is harmful to the patient or others or